cert-manager/cert-manager/docs/tasks/acme/configuring-dns01/index.rst

 single Issuer (e.g. two clouddns accounts could be set, each with their own name).

+For more information on utilising multiple solver types on a single Issuer, read the multiple-solver-types_ section.

 Setting nameservers for DNS01 self check
 ========================================

-Cert-manager will check the correct DNS records exist before attempting a DNS01 challenge.
+cert-manager will check the correct DNS records exist before attempting a DNS01 challenge.
 By default, the DNS servers for this check will be taken from ``/etc/resolv.conf``.
-If this is not desired (for example with multiple authoritative nameservers or split-horizon DNS), the cert-manager controller provides the ``--dns01-self-check-nameservers`` flag, which allows overriding the default nameservers with a comma seperated list of custom nameservers.
+If this is not desired (for example with multiple authoritative nameservers or split-horizon DNS), the cert-manager controller exposes a flag that allows you alter this behaviour:

 Example usage::

-    --dns01-self-check-nameservers "8.8.8.8:53,1.1.1.1:53"
+    --dns01-recursive-nameservers "8.8.8.8:53,1.1.1.1:53"

 .. _supported-dns01-providers: